orbitalquark/textadept/doc/12_Compiling.md

 */usr/local* but you can change this by setting `DESTDIR` (e.g.
 `make install DESTDIR=/prefix/to/install/to`).

-Similarly, `make ncurses` and `make ncurses install` installs the ncurses version.
+Similarly, `make curses` and `make curses install` installs the curses version.

 ### Cross Compiling for Windows